keshorem/Kubernetes/core-concept.md

 </p>

-<summary>How to create the pod using kubernetes tempalte yaml ?</summary>
+<summary>How to create the pod using kubernetes template yaml ?</summary>
 <p>

 ```